 No matter hard you try, you cannot serve God in the flesh, “the flesh profiteth nothing…” (John 6:63).
 Inconsistency is the enemy of spirituality; to consistently guard our hearts and overcome our enemies, we must beseech the Lord to supply the spiritual wisdom and necessary grace to live a life pleasing to Him.
 “Ask and it shall be given you…” (Matt.7:1).

 “Except we are given grace we are but defenseless sinners.”
 Nee

 The Eye Gate

 Remember, the “eye-gate” is the primary entrance to the soul.
-In order to guard your heart, you must control your eyes; a glimpse will lead to a gaze; imprinting an indelible image on the heart.
+To guard your heart, you must control your eyes; a glimpse will lead to a gaze; imprinting an indelible image on the heart.
 “I will set no wicked thing before mine eyes…” (Ps.
 101:3).

-Whether prior to, or after salvation, all evil which has entered through the unguarded eye-gate is permanently stored in the mind; thus providing the enemy internal poison with which to hinder the Holy Spirit.
-As each sensual, thought-provoking scene passes unchecked through the breach, the will to resist is weakened until the eye gate becomes the failed floodgate.
+Whether before or after salvation, all evil entered through the unguarded eye-gate is permanently stored in the mind, thus providing the enemy internal poison to hinder the Holy Spirit.
+As each sensual, thought-provoking scene passes unchecked through the breach, the will to resist breaks down until the eye gate becomes the failed floodgate.
 The effect can be profound and lasting, adding much resistance and frustration to the battle for God’s control of the total being.
 Henceforth the Apostle Paul’s exhortations in 2 Cor.10:3-5 & Rom.
 12:1-2: